 Swans can sleep on either land or the water.
 They have the option of sleeping while standing on one leg or while floating in the water.

 A swan has laid a set of eggs (which can take 2-3 weeks), she can sit on them for 6 weeks or longer until they hatch.
 Swans will hatch up to 10 eggs at one time.

 Baby swans are called cygnets and stay with their mother for the first 6 months of life.

 All of the mute swans in England and Wales are owned by the Queen of England.

 Despite popular belief, swans can actually fly.
 They are among the largest flying birds out there and need about 30 yards to become airborne.

 There are black swans as well as white swans.
 Black swans are native to Australia and New Zealand.
-They are not typically found in North America, but due to them being bred and sold for private lakes, it is possible.
+They are not typically found in North America, but due to them being bred and sold for habitation on private lakes, it is possible to find them there.